 Lourdes Academy participates in the Wisconsin Parental Choice Program (WPCP), which allows eligible students who reside in Wisconsin to attend our Catholic school tuition-free.
-The private school, on behalf of the parent or guardian, receives a state aid payment for each eligible student.
+Our school, on behalf of the parent or guardian, receives a state-aid payment for each eligible student.
 Lourdes has participated in the program since 2013.

-To qualify for a voucher for the 2020-2021 school year, a new student must have a family income (adjusted gross income as stated on your 2017 1040) equal to or less than 220% of the federal poverty level income limits shown below.
-Once your student is accepted into the program, they can participate through graduation at Lourdes.
+- Income: To qualify for a voucher for the 2020-2021 school year, a new student must have a family income (adjusted gross income as stated on your 2019 1040 tax form) equal to or less than 220% of the federal poverty level income limits shown below.

 Married Parents Income

-For the 2018-2019 school year, state law mandates that no more than 3% of the pupil membership of a public school district may receive a voucher through the WPCP.
+For the 2019-2020 school year, state law mandates that no more than 4% of the students of a public school district may receive a voucher through the WPCP.
 For the 2020-21 school year the cap will increase to 5%.